Bradleyda932/2025-Resume/README.md

 ## Project 3: Cloud and Database Systems (SQL, AWS/VS Code)
 #### Thus far in the course we have had over a dozen labs, and one I wanted to demonstrate is Lab03: Introduction to SQL.
 For this, I am using an AWS Terminal (and later in the course we use VS Code) and I am tasked with creating queries by filtering specific data, using premade data courtesy of Professor Moore.
+(Lab03.sql file)

 ## Artificial Intelligence showcase: Generative AI Digital Portfolio
 #### This is a constantly-updating slideshow of the ways the class uses AI in the Generative AI course.
 Showcased are the three platforms I use almost daily: ChatGPT, Gemini and Claude.
 Throughout this course, I have found that there are big differences between the three and how much of a deal it is to correctly prompt AI models.
 In addition, in class I have used: ImageFX, Dall-e, Meta AI, Stable Diffusion, MusicFX and ElevenLabs.
 (Digital portfolio copy.pptx file, doesn't show with LFS, requires download to open)